scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

 A data set about a set of individuals or entities over a time range is commonly referred to as *panel data*; i.e., for each entity over a date range we observe a set of variables.
-This data can be found both in *balanced* form (same number of time observations for each individual) or *unbalanced* (different numbers of observations).
-Panel data manipulations are important primarily for constructing inputs to statistical estimation routines, such as a linear regression.
+Such data can be found both in *balanced* form (same number of time observations for each individual) or *unbalanced* (different numbers of observations).
+Panel data manipulations are important for constructing inputs to statistical estimation routines, such as linear regression.
 Consider the Grunfeld data set [Grun]_ frequently used in econometrics (sorted by year):

 ::